EccentricOrbit/ecc_curriculum/tutorials/mystery-melody-2.md

 tags: puzzles
 category: Puzzler
 title: Suspenseful Mystery Melody
 description: See if you can fix all of the syntax errors to reveal the mystery melody!
-This puzzle focuses on loops in Python.
 level: Intermediate
 time: 15 minutes
 license: by-nc-sa